NixOS/nixos-homepage/src/content/blog/newsletters/2017_01-we-need-to-start-somewhere.md

 description: |
   Almost all good writing begins with terrible first efforts.
 You need to start somewhere.
 (Anne Lamott)
-title: "#01 - We need to start somewhere"
+title: '#01 - We need to start somewhere'
 ---

 Welcome to the first edition of NixOS weekly.
 We will do our best to